Journal of Advanced Concrete Technology

 Alternatively, authors may also send in a second copy of your article with the changes marked or underlined.
 The changes made in response to the referees' remarks should have a distinct marking.
 If this is detailed enough, it can eliminate the need to provide a separate "list of changes".

-Authors should go through the referees' comments and for each comment mention whether the suggestion was followed or the author disagree and wish to respond to the comment.
+the suggestion was followed or the author disagree and wish to respond to the comment.

 Proofreading the Article

-Proofs of articles are usually sent to the corresponding authors by E-mail as an annotated PDF file attachment for correction.
+Proofs of articles are usually sent to the corresponding authors by E-mail

+post or airmail.
+In this case the corrections should be marked clearly in the text.
 The ultimate responsibility for ensuring the accuracy of the published paper rests with authors.
 If proofs reach authors during an absence of which ACT has not been informed, or if the proofs are not returned within requested time, ACT may publish the paper without author's corrections.

-When proofreading the manuscripts authors should take particular care checking mathematics, tables and references.
+tables and references.
 Only essential corrections should be made.
-Authors may be charged for excessive corrections arising from their own errors or omissions.
+Authors may be

 Author Enquiries

-Authors can examine the progress of their submitted articles by using the Tracking System feature of ACT's Web site.
+Authors can examine the progress of their submitted articles by using the

-Contact details for questions arising after acceptance of an article, especially those relating to proofs, are provided when an article is accepted for publication.
+those relating to proofs, are provided when an article is accepted for publication.

 AFTER PUBLICATION